brimdata/super/book/src/lakehouse/format.md

 all of which share a common, globally unique identifier, which is referred to below generically as `<id>` below.

-BOOKDO: change text to foreshadow KSUID swap out
+TODO: change text to foreshadow KSUID swap out

 These identifiers are [KSUIDs](https://github.com/segmentio/ksuid).
 The KSUID allocation scheme